-This grand Edwardian house in Buckinghamshire is surrounded by sprawling gardens.
-The owners approached us to design a new, substantial extension, and remodel the interior while respecting and celebrating the period character of the original house.
+This grand Edwardian house in Buckinghamshire is surrounded by an extensive garden.
+The owners approached us to design a substantial extension, and remodel the interior while respecting and celebrating the period character of the original house.

 To accommodate the needs of the family it soon became clear that several additions would be required at every level of the house.
 If these were entirely contemporary the original house would have become lost along with the period character valued by the clients.

 To avoid this, the alterations were divided into two styles: